Agoric/ERTP/core/zoe/docs/zoe.md

 more complex offer types and their expected release).
 We can say things like, "I'll give you [three wood for two bricks](https://en.wikipedia.org/wiki/Catan)."
-We can also say something like, "I'll give you three wood, and *the most* I'm willing to pay is two bricks."
+We can also say something like, "I want three wood, and *the most* I'm willing to pay is two bricks."
 Or even: "I can pay you two bricks and I expect *at least* three wood back."
 [Learn more about the particulars of structuring an offer here](TODO).